Last and First Men: A Story of the Near and Far Future

 Annotation

 One of Stapledon’s visions of the far, far future where the human race has been replaced by more advanced species.
-It begins with an Introduction by One of the Last Men and then moves initially to World War I and after and the relatively near future.
+It begins with an Introduction by One of the Last Men and then moves initially to a criticism of the First Men and World War I and after and the relatively near future and the Second Men, who live communally.
 It then traces humanity through millions of years with both eutopian and dystopian periods to the end where a eutopian cosmic consciousness is developing and humans as such will disappear.
 Loosely related is 1932 Stapledon, Last Men in London.

 Additional Publishers